A gentle approach to changing your mind

-Hypnosis simply describes the state of mind in which we are relaxed and focused elsewhere to the exclusion of everything around us.
-This is a familiar state which we all go in and out of all day long without realising it.
+The word hypnosis describes the state of mind where we are relaxed and focused to the exclusion of everything around us.
+We go in and out of this state all day long without realising it.
 As much as 90% of the day we are in this ‘awake but elsewhere’ alpha brainwave state – for instance when we drive, watch TV or daydream.

 When we are in this state we can be doing two things at once.
 Consciously we are thinking about what to have for dinner, whilst unconsciously we are driving our car.
 In this state our mind is actively absorbing information from around us (hence why we are so susceptible to advertising and marketing).

-As a Cognitive Hypnotherapist I combine this natural state of relaxation with the power of suggestion to affect the unconscious mind and so achieve the desired beneficial changes in our lives.
+I utilize this natural state of relaxation, along with the power of suggestion, to affect your unconscious mind so that you can achieve the desired beneficial changes in your life.

-There are no swinging pocket watches or funny bow ties in this therapy practice and nobody is put to sleep or made unconscious.
-Hypnotherapy isn’t about putting you to sleep.
-On the contrary, I want to help you become MORE conscious and awake so that you STOP going into trance and do those things which cause your problem.
+There are no swinging pocket watches or funny bow ties in this therapy practice and please don’t fear that you will be put to sleep or made unconscious.
+On the contrary, I want to help you become MORE conscious and awake so that you STOP going into trance-loops, doing those behaviours which cause your problem.

 Takes the best bits of other therapies

-Cognitive Hypnotherapy takes the art of hypnotherapy, and combines it with the best elements of other therapies and techniques including Neuro-Linguistic Programming (NLP), Emotional Freedom Technique (EFT), Psychotherapy, Cognitive Behavioural Therapy (CBT), Time-Line Therapy, Coaching, Positive Psychology, Gestalt Therapy and others.
-You don’t need to understand all these fancy names but it can help to know that your therapist has a range of tools to use to help you in the way that you will most benefit from.
+Cognitive Hypnotherapy takes the art of hypnotherapy, and combines it with the best elements of other therapies and techniques including Neuro-Linguistic Programming (NLP), Psychotherapy, Cognitive Behavioural Therapy (CBT), Time-Line Therapy, Coaching, Positive Psychology, Gestalt Therapy and others.
+You don’t need to understand all these fancy names but it may reassure you to know that I have so many tools at my disposal to help you in the way that you will most benefit from.

 Clinical studies show that hypnotherapy can be successful for weight loss, fears, phobias, depression, anxiety, learning, stress management, wound healing, improving immune function and pain control.
 Hypnotherapy is also recognised as a possible treatment for Inflammatory Bowel Syndrome (IBS) by the National Institute for Health and Care Excellence (NICE).